 There is an adopted Whistleblowing Policy, with confidential reporting arrangements in place to enable internal and external whistleblowing.
 There is also an Anti-fraud & Corruption Policy in place and a supplementary Anti-Money Laundering Policy.
 In March 2023, the Authority approved a new draft Safeguarding Policy and this was officially launched in 2023/24 with an agreed communication and training plan.
-The Authority's core 'Values' were included in the 2023/24 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are covered on the Authority's intranet.
-The Authority is also currently consulting staff on an updated Equality, Diversity and Inclusion policy.
+The Authority's core 'Values' were included in the 2024/25 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are covered on the Authority's intranet.
+The Authority is also consulted staff on an updated Equality, Diversity and Inclusion Policy during 2024/25.